 One disadvantage to Sync is you'll have access to your data as long as one node on the network is online and has the files locally stored.
 For instance, you can run your own Western Digital or Synology NAS server running BitTorrent Sync and leave all your files on it.
 Whenever you need your data, find and open the respective file on your computer or mobile device.
 The file will be transferred from the NAS server to your device using P2P.
 Another hypothetical would be to be running BitTorrent Sync on a laptop and a phone.
 If the files were to be locally stored on the phone (i.e. camera backup), the laptop can only access the folders stored locally on the phone if the phone is online.

-As with other traditional cloud based services, you can selectively sync that you need to save space on mobile devices, accessing them only when needed, under the proviso that a node containing the files are online.
+As with other traditional cloud based services, you can selectively sync that you need to save space on mobile devices, accessing them only when needed, under the proviso that another node containing the files are online.

 The important difference between BitTorrent Sync and traditional cloud services, is if you are to actually have a backup of your file, you must have the file locally stored between two or more devices.
 Setting up an offsite backup may also be difficult comparative to traditional cloud services.